Skip to main content

 2. Check the browser console output to confirm SDK initialization succeeded

-3. Observe if the digital human displays correctly
+3. Observe whether the avatar displays correctly

 It’s recommended to test in modern browsers (Chrome, Edge) for the best WebGPU support